If you are registering for the first time

 If there are any issues with your application, we will get in touch with you using the contact details you have provided.

+Once your name appears on the public register you are entitled to commence teaching.
 A registration card will be sent once your registration is approved.
 The card may take up to 15 business days to reach you.

 Read about the approved and recognised qualifications we accept for registering as a teacher or early childhood teacher.